bsaintmichel/bubbledissolution/README.md

 .

-(the dissolution profiles have been fitted using a different algorithm, based on the explicit solution of [Michelin _et al._](https://doi.org/10.1103/PhysRevFluids.3.043601), which assume a low-viscosity Newtonian surrounding matrix)
+(in this particular case, the dissolution profiles have been fitted using a different algorithm, based on the explicit solution of [Michelin _et al._](https://doi.org/10.1103/PhysRevFluids.3.043601), which assume a low-viscosity Newtonian surrounding matrix)

 The saturation factor around $0.99$ is understandable considering weather variability.
 I have never managed to obtain reliably $f = 1.000$, even though I drew my DI water around 1 month before I prepare my Carbopol and despite waiting for more than a week before starting experiments in a temperature-controlled cell of size $5 \times 5 \times 5~\text{cm}^3$.
 The values I obtain usually fall into the range $[0.975\,;\,0.998]$, but differ from one bubble to the next, irrespective of whether I stir the fluid between experiments, and irrespective of the bubble injection depth.